svenssonjoel/lispBM/THIRD-PARTY-NOTICES.md

    This is a free software that opened for education, research and commercial developments under license policy of following terms.

-   Copyright (C) 2021, ChaN, all right reserved.
+   Copyright (C) 2021, ChaN, all rights reserved.

     * The TJpgDec module is a free software and there is NO WARRANTY.
     * No restriction on use.
 You can use, modify and redistribute it for